replyerapp/replyerAI/TERMS_OF_USE.md

 Your use of the App is also governed by our **Privacy Policy**, which explains:
 - What data we collect (e.g., screenshots you upload, style profiles, contact notes, subscription information).
-- How we use it (e.g., sending it to Google Gemini API for processing, managing your subscription through RevenueCat, analytics via Adapty).
+- How we use it (e.g., sending it to Google Gemini API for processing, managing your subscription through RevenueCat).
 - How we protect your data and your choices.

 By using the App, you consent to the processing of your data as described in the Privacy Policy.